 Learn more about Medigap here.

 What Is It?
-Medicare Advantage Plans (also known as Medicare Part C) provide your Medicare Part A and Part B benefits (Parts A & B), along with additional medical coverage, all in one convenient private insurance plan.
-The additional coverage helps limit medical expenses.
+Medicare Advantage Plans (also known as Medicare Part C) provide your Medicare Part A and Part B benefits (Parts A & B), and may also include additional medical coverage, all in one convenient private insurance plan.
+The additional coverage may help limit medical expenses.